VA Class: 84:04.04

 Not investigated because systemic absorption following topical application to skin is negligible.

 20–25ºC (may be exposed to 15–30°C).

 Actions and Spectrum

-The mechanism of quinolone resistance can arise through mutations of one or more of the genes that encode DNA gyrase or topoisomerase IV.
-Resistant organisms will typically carry a combination of mutations within gyrA and parC subunits.1
+Resistance to quinolones may be due to mutations in ≥1 of the genes that encode DNA gyrase A or topoisomerase IV.
+Quinolone-resistant bacteria typically have a combination of mutations within gyrA and parC subunits.

 Advice to Patients

-Ozenoxacin cream is for external use only.
-Do not swallow ozenoxacin cream or use it in the eyes, on the mouth or lips, inside the nose, or inside the female genital area.1
+Advise patients that ozenoxacin cream is for external use only and should not be swallowed or used in eyes or nose, on mouth or lips, or inside female genital tract.

 Excipients in commercially available drug preparations may have clinically important effects in some individuals; consult specific product labeling for details.